You are here

-The mission of the New York State Center for Advanced Technology in Telecommunications (CATT) at the NYU Polytechnic School of Engineering is to foster industry/university partnerships by focusing on economic development, technology transfer, workforce training, entrepreneurial support, and research and development.
+The mission of the New York State Center for Advanced Technology in Telecommunications (CATT) at the NYU Tandon School of Engineering is to foster industry/university partnerships by focusing on economic development, technology transfer, workforce training, entrepreneurial support, and research and development.
 In addition, CATT will address and help solve problems while creating exciting new opportunities in the following three areas:

 - Wireless and Personal Communications networks and devices